 “The difference between successful people and very successful people is that very successful people say no to almost everything.”

-But this doesn’t mean saying No randomly to everything but purposefully and deliberately saying No to nonessentials, time wasters and even letting go of potential opportunities sometimes.
+But this doesn’t mean saying “no” randomly to everything.
+Rather, it means to purposefully and intentionally say no to non-essentials, time-wasters, and even letting go of potential opportunities sometimes.

-7. Take Advantage from the Pareto Principle (80/20 Rule) to Prioritize
+13. Take Advantage of the Pareto Principle (80/20 Rule) to Prioritize

 According to this rule, 80% of your results will come from 20% of the efforts.

-This came as no surprise when we mentioned earlier that nearly 5 hours from an 8 hours workday are just dust and smoke.
+This came as no surprise.
+Remember we mentioned earlier that nearly 5 hours from an 8 hours workday are just dust and smoke?

-From a time management perspective, you should prioritize and channel all your concentration towards the 20% of all those significant tasks that will produce 80% of the results.
+From a time-management perspective, you should prioritize and channel all your concentration towards 20% of those significant tasks that will produce 80% of the results.

-Pro Tip: Task prioritization was the core idea behind creating Week Plan as it lets you prioritize task and become more efficient at completing tasks.
-Rather than grinding and chunking on all tasks that comes your way, Week Plan lets you focus only on the most important tasks.
+Pro Tip: Task prioritization was the core idea behind creating Week Plan as it lets you prioritize tasks and become more efficient at completing tasks.
+Rather than grinding and chunking on all tasks that come your way, Week Plan enables you to focus only on the most important tasks.

-A study conducted by Leadership IQ on 6,000 professionals revealed that as many as 71% people suffer from interruptions at work, frequently.
-(Now you wonder why Warren Buffet always has a No on his tongue)
+You must get rid of interruptions if you want to make the most of your time.
+A study conducted by Leadership IQ on 6,000 professionals revealed that as many as 71% of people suffer from interruptions at work frequently.

-Imagine you are in a middle of something and highly focused on completing a task.
-But an interruption in the form on a call, staff coming in or your family needs your attention.
+Imagine you are in the middle of something and highly focused on completing a task.
+But an interruption in the form of calls, staff coming in, or your family needs your attention.

 Dealing with that interruption can take anywhere from 5 minutes to 30 minutes of your time, and you might probably need another 30 minutes to get back into your focus groove.